 There are 10 UNESCO World Heritage sites in Nepal and 7 of them are situated in Kathmandu Valley.
 If you want to add a bit of thrill then indulge in adventure activities like rafting and bungee jumping.
-Watch sunrises from popular vantage point over astounding Himalayas.
-Flora and fauna attracts you then enjoy the wildlife of Nepal by doing a jungle safari!
+Watch sunrises from a popular vantage point over the astounding Himalayas.
+Flora and fauna attract you then enjoy the wildlife of Nepal by doing a jungle safari!

-Let’s read on to find more about the must-visit places in Nepal!
+Let’s read on to find out more about the must-visit places and things to do in Nepal !

 Wandering in Bhaktapur makes you feel as if you are in a different era.
 The architecture of temples, palaces, beautiful woodcarvings and stone carvings of elephants, lions, and others are fine specimen craftsmanship of the Nepalese artisans.
 Also, enjoy potters creating different items out of clay in Potter’s Square.